U.S. soldier wounded helping to overpower gunman on train in France

 PARIS A machine gun-toting attacker wounded three people on a high-speed train in France on Friday before being overpowered by passengers who included an American soldier.

-French Interior Minister Bernard Cazeneuve said the French anti-terrorism prosecutor was investigating the incident and that the gunman's motives were not known.
+A French ministry spokesman said the gunman's motives were not known.
+French Interior Minister Bernard Cazeneuve said the French anti-terrorism prosecutor was investigating the incident.

-The wounded included the U.S. citizen and French actor Jean-Hugues Anglade, Cazeneuve said.

-Chris Norman, a 62-year-old British consultant, told reporters he had been sitting in the same carriage as the Americans when they heard a shot.

-"I just got back from Afghanistan last month, and this was my vacation from Afghanistan," Skarlatos said.

-British media cited a Foreign Office official saying no British national had been injured, as had been previously reported by the French interior ministry.

-France has been on high security alert since Islamist militants killed 17 people in and around Paris in January, among them staff of satirical weekly Charlie Hebdo and hostages held in a Jewish shop.
+France has been on high security alert since Islamist militants killed 17 people in and around Paris in January, among them staff of satirical weekly Charlie Hebdo and hostages who were taken in a Jewish shop.

 Cazeneuve urged caution over the nature of the attack, which he said was a matter for the prosecutor to investigate.